Cosmological phase transitions: from perturbative particle physics to gravitational waves: Gravitational waves from first-order phase transitions

 degrees of freedom, where $N_\text{eff}=3.046$ is the effective number of neutrinos.
 With appropriate unit conversions and using $G= 6.674 \times 10^{-11}\,$m$^3$kg$^{-1}$s$^{-2}$, the frequencies today are given by \cite{Kamionkowski:1993fg}

 and using \cref{Eq:H0withLittleh} the amplitudes today are given by~\cite{Kamionkowski:1993fg}

 We have written these final expression with explicit dependence on the effective degrees of freedom and the temperature $T_1$ from which we redshift, though the explicit dependence on this temperature canceled in \cref{Eq:Omega_redshift_factor}.
-We recommend using $T_1 =\Treh$ because redshifting should be taken from after reheating.
-The reheating temperature $\Treh$ can be estimated from the percolation temperature using \cref{Eq:Treh_from_Tp}.
+We recommend using $T_1 =\Treh$ because redshifting should be taken from after reheating.\footnote{Note that in directly using \cref{Eq:f_redshit_factor} with $T_1 =\Treh$ we implicitly assume that the peak frequency at the time of the transition (i.e. at percolation) is not changed by reheating and we also assume any particle that fell out of thermal equilibrium as the Universe initially cooled from $\Treh$ to $T_p$ returns to thermal equilibrium when the universe reheats back to $\Treh$.} The reheating temperature $\Treh$ can be estimated from the percolation temperature using \cref{Eq:Treh_from_Tp}.

 In obtaining these expressions we have assumed radiation domination, adiabatic expansion and that all states are in thermal equilibrium at the temperature $T_1$ from which we redshift.
 The assumption of radiation domination may break down.
 For example, if there is a subsequent strongly supercooled transition after the time of GW production from an earlier transition, a period of vacuum domination could affect the redshifting.
 The same goes for a simultaneous strongly supercooled phase transition, provided it continues for some time after GWs are produced.
 A period of vacuum or matter domination can affect the assumed form of the temperature dependence of the Hubble parameter, which in turn affects the redshift factor.
 See \refcite{Allahverdi:2020bys} for a review of other possible deviations from the standard assumption of radiation domination prior to Big Bang nucleosynthesis.
+For a treatment avoiding many of the assumptions in deriving \cref{Eq:f_redshit_factor,Eq:Omega_redshift_factor} --- that is appropriate for supercooled phase transitions and transitions where the degrees of freedom can vary significantly over relevant temperature ranges --- see \refcite{Athron:2023mer}.